IBronko/Cookiecutter_Basic_Data_Science/README.md

 1. Navigate to desired folder on your machine and generate your project structure from GitHub project template:
 `$ cookiecutter https://github.com/IBronko/Cookiecutters_Basic_Data_Science.git`

+2. Adjust Pipfile if necessary (include or exclude packages)

-2. Create virtual environment for your project and install requirements of template from included pipfile:
+3. Create virtual environment for your project and install requirements of template from included pipfile:
 `$ pipenv install`